Monkey Island 2: LeChuck's Revenge: Sales

+Reviews

-ReviewsMonkey Island 2 received consistently high reviews for all versions, 95% from Amiga Computing for the Amiga version, 96% from Computer and Video Games for the PC version.
+Monkey Island 2 received consistently high reviews for all versions, 95% from Amiga Computing for the Amiga version, 96% from Computer and Video Games for the PC version.
 When Kixx XL rereleased Monkey Island 2 as a budget game, the reviews remained high getting 91% from CU Amiga.
 The game is still considered very high quality with contemporary reviewers scoring the game highly.
 Monkey Island 2 is often considered one of the greatest in the point-and-click genre, and it still stands up well against modern adventure game titles.
-The game holds a rating of 90% on the review aggregator site GameRankings.Monkey Island 2: LeChuck's Revenge was rated highly for several reasons.
+The game holds a rating of 90% on the review aggregator site GameRankings.

+Monkey Island 2: LeChuck's Revenge was rated highly for several reasons.
 The game is considered user friendly as it has a "lite" mode.
 This allowed beginners to play the game at an easier setting.
 The overall difficulty of both modes is also considered to be good.
 The redesign in controls, such as the fewer verbs and graphical inventory were rated well as increasing the game's ease of use.
 Music in Monkey Island 2 was noted for its use of the iMUSE system.
 Reviewers noted that for the first time the sound is an integral part of the atmosphere.
 Graphically, the game was considered an improvement over its predecessor, with reviewers very impressed.
 It is also noted by critics that the developers of Monkey Island 2 made using the Amiga version's 11 floppy disks relatively smooth, but also noted that installing the game on a hard drive is recommended.

 In 1992 Computer Gaming World named it the year's best adventure game, praising its "challenging puzzles and wonderful sense of humor, along with a stunning visual presentation".
 In 1996 the magazine ranked it as the 74th best game of all time.
 In 1994, PC Gamer UK named Monkey Island 2 the fourth best computer game of all time.
 The editors wrote: "Anyone who claims to have an interest in adventuring cannot afford to be without this".
 In 1996, GamesMaster ranked the game 29th on their "Top 100 Games of All Time".
 In 2011, Adventure Gamers named Monkey Island 2 the eighth-best adventure game ever released.

 In a celebration of the series 30th anniversary, Ron Gilbert shared secrets from its original source code during a video conversation with the Video Games History Foundation.
 These included early character prototypes, deleted scenes, unused animations and alternative game environments from the first two games.